-This food contains a varying amount of carbohydrate, fat and protein depending on which type of milk.
+This food contain varying amount of carbohydrate, fat and protein depending on which type of milk

 If you think you may be suffering from any medical condition, you should seek immediate medical attention from your doctor or other professional healthcare providers.
 You should never delay seeking medical advice, disregard medical advice, or discontinue medical treatment because of information on this website.